 1) Look into the camera or webcam, which is often placed higher than the normal vision.
 In addition, practice your set up with a friend or family member in advance of the interview to make sure the equipment is staged properly and functioning.
 Finally, be careful when using virtual backgrounds.
 Depending upon the video capabilities of your system, virtual backgrounds can place a strain on the system and make either the person’s head or the background fade in and out. – Former Wharton Admissions Director

 2) Treat a virtual interview the same way you would an in-person interview – dress as you would if you were going in person, have a quiet and clean space with good lighting in which to conduct your interview, and of course, be on time! – Former Dartmouth Tuck Admissions Interviewer

 3) It is crucial to emote a bit more on virtual interviews since you do not have the nonverbal cues you would have in person.
 Be sure to modulate how quickly you are speaking, pause at the right time, smile and express excitement.
 While using hand motions can be great, avoid too much movement, which can be even more distracting on virtual interviews. – Former Yale SOM Admissions Interviewer

-Check out the details on Personal MBA Coach’s TBD practice sessions, which will begin on February 17th.
+Check out the details on Personal MBA Coach’s TBD practice sessions.
 These sessions will mirror the actual Wharton interview, providing candidates an opportunity to work together with other applicants during a group session.
 They then will be followed by one-on-one interviews with former M7 MBA interviewers.
 Each participant will receive our proprietary interview preparation guide and a personal feedback session.